Supporting Changemaking Faculty

 Each Professorship is granted to a faculty member whose areas of research, teaching, creative pursuits, or community activities can be linked to social entrepreneurship, social innovation and/or changemaking.

-These faculty colleagues are expected to share their learning with students and other colleagues in any number of ways.
-For example, current and past SE professors have:
+These faculty colleagues are expected to meaningfully engage with the Taylor Center during their professorship.
+For example, current and past professors have: